Sihuan Pharm's Innovative Digestive System Drug Anaprazole Sodium Achieved Early Completion of Patient Recruitment for Phase II Clinical Trial in China

 Dr. Che Fengsheng continued, "With the aim to 'strengthen R&D capabilities, optimize product resources and accelerate market expansion', Sihuan Pharmaceutical is entering the next stage of development, with view to create better and sustainable return for its shareholders."

 Sihuan Pharmaceutical has been dedicating substantial resources and efforts in innovative drug R&D since as early as 2008.
 Sihuan Pharmaceutical now possesses a well-developed innovative drug R&D platform, with a strong product pipeline focusing on therapeutic areas with considerable unmet clinical demand, including oncology, diabetes, non-alcoholic liver diseases and diabetes.
 XuanZhu Pharma is the Group's small molecule innovative drug development center.
-It focuses on major disease areas with significant clinical needs, including diabetes, oncology, anti-infective and non-alcoholic hepatitis, with aapproximately 200 experienced personnel with over 10 years of experiences working in multinational pharmaceutical companies.
+It focuses on major disease areas with significant clinical needs, including diabetes, oncology, anti-infective and non-alcoholic hepatitis, with approximately 200 experienced personnel with over 10 years of experiences working in multinational pharmaceutical companies.
 The Group's Clinical Development Center is responsible for clinical procedures including project management, clinical testing, data management, biostatistics, medical science, registration, quality assessment and quality control.
 In 2017, the Group's expenditure for R&D and relevant activities increased by 48.3% to RMB533.2 million, accounting for 18.3% of the revenue.

 SOURCE Sihuan Pharmaceutical